hypertexthero/sg/notebook/_posts/2014-07-27-police-aggression-coercion-photographing-colosseum-rome.markdown

 _* * *_

+_UPDATE Monday, 28 July 2014: 17:03:39 Italy Time_

+Thanks again for all your expressions of help and sympathy.
+I am currently taking legal advice and will stop updating this, let the legal process take its course, and write another post in the future.
+I have always held Rome's Police in high regard which is why I am shocked and disappointed about what happened yesterday.

+_* * *_

 _UPDATE Monday, 28 July 2014: 11:59:16 Italy Time_

 [@romacapitaleTW accuses me of wounding two of their officers](https://twitter.com/romacapitaleTW/status/493686049919762432 "Who am I?
 Steven Seagal?").
 This is a lie.
 Anyone with photos or video documenting the events yesterday at the Colosseum please do [get in touch](/contact/).